Myoclonus epilepsy with ragged-red fibers

 CAUTION Focal discharges are not seen; consider structural brain abnormality.

-Finally, according to the newest ILAE position papers (28; 27):
+Finally, according to the newest ILAE position papers on seizures (28; 27):

 Myoclonic seizures can be of either focal or generalized onset.